TartanLlama/tartanllama.github.io/_posts/2016-07-29-compile_time_type_registry.md

 };
 {% endhighlight %}

+Since this just uses template instantiation, if you write `encode_type<AType>` twice, then it will only be encoded once.

+I had to make a couple of changes to the constexpr counter to make this easier.
+First was to make `meta_list::push` return the size of the meta-container *before* the push:

 {% highlight cpp %}
 template<class T, class H = meta_list, std::size_t Size = counter::value()>
 static constexpr std::size_t push (